fizcris/CarND-Advanced-Lane-Lines/README.md

 The output of the gaussias smoothing passes then over a custom made sobel edge detector `sobel_thresh(img, sobel_kernel=3, x_thresh=[1,255], y_thresh=[1,255], mag_thresh=[1,255], dir_thresh=[-np.pi/2, np.pi/2])
 `

-The sobel operators uses a fixed **sobel kernel of size 3** for our project, that means that we will be using 3x3 matrices when applying the operator.
+The Sobel operators uses a fixed **sobel kernel of size 3** for our project, which means that we will be using 3x3 matrices when applying the operator.

 The detector function applies four techniques for edge detection.
-It calculates the gradient along the x axis (values increasing from left to tight, edges closes to the vertical), the y axis (values increasing from top to bottom, horizontal lines), then the sobelx and the sobely are combined into a third magnitude operator and a direction operator.
+It calculates the gradient along the x axis (values increasing from left to tight, edges closes to the vertical), the y axis (values increasing from top to bottom, horizontal lines), then the Sobelx and the Sobely are combined into a third magnitude operator and a direction operator.
 Range values of minimum and maximum can be applied to each operator.

 The result is obtained in the following form after applying the indicated thresholds: `result = (sobelx and sobely) or (sobelmag and sobeldir)`.
 The limits of each threshold are stated in the function as default values.